Akwesasne: Education

+Akwesasne has five elementary schools on the territory.
 Generally, Akwesasnro:non travel off the reservation for secondary education.

 Post-secondary education is offered on the reservation through Iohahi:io Akwesasne Education & Training Institute and State University of New York (SUNY) extension programs with the SRMT.

+Education in Canada

+Three schools, in Canada, are under the direction of the Ahkwesahsne Mohawk Board of Education (AMBE):